SWF-Lab/DappChef-MonoRepo/README.md

 $ yarn start
 ```

-> Make sure the `.env` arguments are same as your image.
+> Make sure the `apps/front-end/const/const` arguments are same as your image.

 ### Start the Development